How to Apply to Graduate School

 Note that UNC’s Center for Career Readiness Center can assist with interview preparation, including arranging videotaped mock interviews.

 - Do I have to take the GRE?

 Many programs require the Graduate Record Exam, either the GRE General Test (verbal reasoning, quantitative reasoning, and critical thinking and analytical writing skills) and/or the GRE Psychology Test.
 The GRE is given by Educational Testing Services only on certain dates.
 Results are mailed out approximately six to seven weeks after the testing date.
 Therefore, you need to ensure that you take the test in sufficient time to meet the application deadline of the programs to which you are applying.
-Check with Career Services on campus for a GRE schedule.
+Check with Center for Career Readiness on campus for a GRE schedule.
 Some recommend that you schedule your test so that you can retake it, if necessary, before the scores must be submitted to the graduate programs.

 Psychology programs use the GREs in several ways.
 Some programs place a great deal of emphasis on the GRE and rate it highly as a selection device.
 Other programs use the GRE more as a proficiency test--if you score above a predetermined level then you move on to the next stage in the selection process where the remainder of your application materials are evaluated.
 Still other programs rate the GRE no more highly than any other piece of information.
 These programs try to select applicants based on a picture of their overall qualifications.
 Sometimes, when two applicants are similar to each other in many areas, the GRE provides an objective way to "break the tie."